jomolesk/reference-architectures/guidance-compute-n-tier-sql/README.md

 Deployment instructions
 =======================
-These Azure Resource Manager (ARM) templates automatically deploy the Azure resources for a notional three-tier web-based applicaiton architecture.
+These Azure Resource Manager (ARM) templates automatically deploy the Azure resources for a notional three-tier web-based application architecture.
 The architecture builds on [Azure Reference Architectures](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/) and makes use of AzureCAT's [Template Building Blocks project](https://github.com/mspnp/template-building-blocks), which provides a series of ARM templates that can be use to deploy a collection of resources that, together, make up a building block for larger solutions.

 ## Deployment process

 A deployment for this reference architecture is available on [GitHub](https://github.com/jomolesk/reference-architectures/tree/master/guidance-compute-n-tier-sql).
-The templates can be cloned or downloaded if customization of parameters are requried.
+The templates can be cloned or downloaded if customization of parameters are required.
 The reference architecture is deployed in three stages.
 To deploy the architecture, follow these steps for each deployment stage:

 ### Stage 1